bluerobotics/bluerobotics.github.io/spool/index.md

 ## Introduction

 The <em>Fathom Spool</em> kit comes flat packed and requires about one hour of assembly time.
-The assembly can be completed with basic hand tools; no soldering or potting is required. **All machine threaded screws must have thread locker applied during assembly.**
+The assembly can be completed with basic hand tools; no soldering or potting is required. **Unless otherwise indicated, all machine threaded screws must have thread locker applied during assembly.**

 ## Safety